 Ah, the “cutthroat” or throat-slashing gesture.
 It’s been a time-(dis)honored hand motion that makes me nostalgic for the days when a wrestling pay-per-view was the pinnacle of entertainment for my eight year old self.

+Apparently the NHL’s disciplinary decision makers aren’t big professional wrestling fans, though.
 The league just announced that the Chicago Blackhawks defenseman will be suspended from the team’s regular season opener on October 7 for making that motion after a fight in a preseason game.

 Under the terms of the Collective Bargaining Agreement, and based on his average annual salary, Boynton will forfeit $2,688.17.
 The money goes to the Players’ Emergency Assistance Fund.